Roman Aleksandrov

-Roman Aleksandrov (born October 19, 1976) is a Kazakhstan journalist, editor, television and radio personality, television and radio host, television producer, event promoter, master of ceremonies, public relations specialist, events and communications manager.
-He is a member of Club of Kazakhstan PR Professionals PR-шы and a former editor-in-chief of Fashion Collection magazine Kazakhstan edition (2010-2015).
+Roman Aleksandrovich Aleksandrov (Роман Александрович Александров; born October 19, 1976) is a Kazakh journalist, editor, television and radio personality, television and radio host, television producer, event promoter, master of ceremonies, public relations specialist, events and communications manager.
+He is a member of Club of Kazakhstan PR Professionals PR-шы and a former editor-in-chief of Fashion Collection magazine Kazakhstan edition (2010–2015).
 Aleksandrov was acknowledged as one of the most influential people in Kazakhstan fashion and fashion media.

 Early life

-Roman Aleksandrov was born in 1976 to Aleksander Aleksandrov, music theory professor who trained Ruslan Butabayev, leader of the popular Kazakhstan orchestra Zaratushtra Band, and a music teacher.
+Aleksandrov was born in 1976 to Aleksandr Aleksandrov, music theory professor who trained Ruslan Butabayev, leader of the popular Kazakhstan orchestra Zaratushtra Band, and a music teacher.

-In 2007 Aleksandrov earned a degree in journalism from Manash Kozybayev North Kazakhstan State University.
+In 2007, Aleksandrov earned a degree in journalism from Manash Kozybayev North Kazakhstan State University.

 Career

 Television

-Roman Aleksandrov established himself in television by serving as news editor on North Kazakhstan bureau of Kazakhstan (channel) state broadcast television network.
+Aleksandrov established himself in television by serving as news editor on North Kazakhstan bureau of Qazaqstan state broadcast television network.

-In 2003 he moved to Almaty and continued his work as a reporter of the flagship evening television news program Informbureau» on Kazakhstan Channel 31.
+In 2003, he moved to Almaty and continued his work as a reporter of the flagship evening television news program Informbureau on Kazakhstan Channel 31.

-In March 2004 Roman Aleksandrov was hired in Alma Media, Dariga Nazarbayeva's mass media holding company.
+In March 2004, Roman Aleksandrov was hired in Alma Media, Dariga Nazarbayeva's mass media holding company.
 There he was combined duties of a reporter and culture and socialite editor of Evening News on KTK channel and Channel One Eurasia.
 In December Aleksandrov became the chief-editor and host of Show Boom, a daily entertainment newscast on KTK primarily reporting on celebrity news and gossip, along with social life reviews and some news about the entertainment industry in general.

 Soon Aleksandrov was confirmed as an official person on KTK channel while his fame and popularity increased dramatically.
 Having analysed the high ratings Show Boom project had enjoyed heads of HiT TV music television channel invited Roman Aleksandrov in 2008 to executive produce its two flagship shows – Change On Demand, a makeover reality television series and In The Highlight, a television tabloid program about social life, fashion and celebrities.
 Aleksandrov eventually accepted and occupied multiple positions there – producer, chief-editor and anchor.

 Radio

 Simultaneously with television activity Roman Aleksandrov was involved in radio programs production.
-Since 2005 to 2010 he wrote and hosted Fashion FM program on Kazakhstan radio Energy 102.2 FM.
+From 2005 to 2010, he wrote and hosted Fashion FM program on Kazakhstan radio Energy 102.2 FM.